ddouglasz/We-connect/README.md

  + Bootstrap4

 <h2>Template Features</h2>
  +  Users can view businesses
  +  Users can post a business
  +  Users can review a business
-+ Users can delete a business
+ +  sers can delete a business
  +  Users can search for a business
  +  Users can search for a business by category
  +  Users can search for a business by location

 ## Author:
 Douglas Egiemeh.